 There is currently COVID-19 in our community which means some changes to our hospitals and clinics.
 Find out more.
 As always, we're here if you need us.

 We know COVID-19 in the community creates a risk, but we also know whānau have a significant, positive and beneficial role in supporting our patients.

-This is why we take a balanced approach to our decision around visiting.
+This is why we take a balanced approach to our decision around who can visit.

-All visitors will have a health screen on arrival and will need to follow a few important rules.
-They also need to follow the relevant traffic light guidance.()
+We’ll ask you a few questions to help keep us all safe and will need to follow a few important rules.
+You'll also need to follow the relevant traffic light guidance.()

 Please continue to check this page.
 This information will be reviewed as and when the situation changes.

 Please note, there may be some areas of the hospital unable to accept visitors to keep everyone safe.
 These areas may change from time to time.
-If you’re a nominated visitor, a member of the healthcare team will tell you if your visit is impacted.
+If you’re a nominated visitor, a member of the healthcare team will tell you if your visit will be impacted.